-If you’ve ever watched a match directly through CS:GO, then you’ve probably noticed how the camera often automatically switches perspective.
+If you’ve ever watched a match directly through CS2 or CS:GO, then you’ve probably noticed how the camera often automatically switches perspective.
 This is called “auto director”, a feature which changes the viewer’s perspective based on where the current most important events of the round are taking place.
 As useful as this can be, you may prefer to simply spectate a single player only, or watch over a certain location without the view being changed.

-Method 1: Turn Off with Console Commands
+CS:GO Method 1: Turn Off with Console Commands

 When watching your own CS:GO replays, all you’ll need to do to turn off auto director is to switch your camera’s perspective to another player.
 To do this, simply left or right click your mouse whilst spectating a player.
 Alternatively, you can type spec_next into the console: